Nikolai Ottovich von Essen: Biography

 In the early part of his career, he commanded Minesweeper No. 120 (1897–98), the gunboat Grozyachiy (1898–1900), and the steamship Slavianka (1901–1902) in the Black Sea.
 After a brief assignment as an instructor at the Naval Cadet Corps, he was appointed captain of the cruiser Novik (1902–1904), which was stationed at Vladivostok.

 At the start of the Russo-Japanese War, Admiral Stepan Makarov reassigned Essen to command the battleship Sevastopol at Port Arthur.
 After the Battle of the Yellow Sea, Essen also commanded the land-based defences at the entrance to Port Arthur.
 During the last weeks of the Japanese siege, he moved Sevastopol out of the relative safety of the inner harbour to use her firepower to help repulse repeated Japanese attacks.
 However, on hearing of the surrender of Port Arthur, he moved Sevastopol into deeper water and then scuttled her, making her the only battleship that the Imperial Japanese Navy could not raise after the war.
 He was sent as a prisoner of war to Japan, but was paroled after less than two months, and returned to St Petersburg to a hero's welcome.
 For his actions, Essen was awarded the Order of St. George (3rd degree) and promoted to captain.
+In early 1905 he was sent to Crete to meet with Nikolai Nebogatov who was commanding the 3rd pacific fleet that was proceeding to the pacific to fight the Battle of Tsushima and provide him with information about events of the battles around Port Arthur.